 There are different ways to protect your hearing: earmuffs, foam earplugs, universal earplugs or custom-made earplugs.
 All work well to protect your hearing but not every option is suited for musicians.
-That's just because not every earplug offers the same kind of sound quality, decibel reduction or comfort.
+That's simply because not every earplug scores well on the 3 key features that matter for musicians: sound quality, sound reduction and comfort.

 Universal music earplugs

 Universal music earplugs have a built-in music filter that gives you optimal protection without loss of clarity.
 They're different kinds of music filters.
 Look for one that has a flat attenuation curve, for the best music experience.